Reliable Cellular Automata with Self-Organization: Codes

-\begin{enumerate} \item From the three thirds of the $\Info$ field, by majority vote, a single string is computed.
+\item From the three thirds of the \( \Info \) field, by majority vote, a single string is computed.
 Let us call it the \df{input string}.
-This computation, as all others, takes place in the workspace field $\fld{Work}$; the $\Info$ field is not affected.
-The result is also stored in the workspace. \item The input strings computed in the two neighbor colonies are shipped into $\cC$ and stored in the workspace separately from each other and the original input string. \item The workspace field behaves as a universal automaton, and from the three input strings and the $\fld{Prog}$ field, computes the string that would be obtained by the transition function of $M_{2}$ from them.
-This string will be copied to the first third of the $\Hold$ track. \end{enumerate}
+This computation, as all others, takes place in the workspace field \( \fld{Work} \); the \( \Info \) field is not affected.
+The result is also stored in the workspace.

+\item The input strings computed in the two neighbor colonies are shipped into \( \cC \) and stored in the workspace separately from each other and the original input string.

+\item The workspace field behaves as a computationally universal cellular automaton, and from the three input strings and the \( \fld{Prog} \) field, computes the string that would be obtained by the transition function of \( M_{2} \) from them.
+This string will be copied to the first third of the \( \Hold \) track.